 He gave me an hour-long demonstration on this Slovenian form of agriculture.
-First, he explained each of the painted wooden panels that make up the façade of the beehives tell a story.
+First, he explained each of the painted wooden beehive panels that make up the façade of the beehives tell a story.
 They depict scenes that range from Biblical lore to tongue-in-cheek social satire.
-This form of folk art is unique to Slovenia and can be traced back to the middle of the 18th century.
+Painted Slovenian beehives are a unique from of folk art which is specific to Slovenia and can be traced back to the middle of the 18th century.

 “Our children’s first experience with the bees was when they were each three months old,” she explained.
 “Because I help Blaz in the apiary, they were always there with us, watching and playing.
 At first we were a little scared because we didn’t know how they would respond if they got stung.
 When it happened, they cried a little and quickly got over it.”

 Blaz is philosophical about the downside of working with bees.
 “If you work with bees, you are stung–but a sting is also a cure for arthritis,” he said.
 “If the bees didn’t sting, then everyone would be a beekeeper.”

 “Most people do not know how important the bees are for our food, “Blaz said.
 “If man is doing something that affects nature adversely, like the use of pesticides, the dead bees are the first sign that we are doing something wrong.
 If we don’t have bees, we will have a lot of problems, beginning with hunger.”